-Pursuant to MIH, approximately 25 percent of the residential floor area would be provided as permanently affordable housing, making approximately 247 affordable housing units.
+Pursuant to MIH, approximately 25 percent of the residential floor area would be provided as permanently affordable housing, making approximately 55 affordable housing units.
 In accordance with Option 1 of MIH, the affordability breakdown will be 10 percent at 40 percent of AMI, 10 percent at 60 percent of AMI, and 5 percent at 100 percent of AMI.
+With the (A) applications, the number of units will increase to approximately 63 units.